 Because of the way people use vehicles, maintenance needs vary.
 There may need to be more frequent checks and services.
-The Additional Required Services - Normal are for vehicles that:
+The Additional Required Services -Normal are for vehicles that:

 - Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
-See Vehicle Load Limits on page 9-16. - Are driven on reasonable road surfaces within legal driving limits - Use the recommended fuel.
-See Recommended Fuel on page 9-51.
+See Vehicle Load Limits on page 9-14. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel on page 9-47.

 Refer to the information in the Maintenance Schedule Additional Required Services - Normal chart.
-The Additional Required Services - Severe are for vehicles that are:
+The Additional Required Services -Severe are for vehicles that are:

-- Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.
+- Mainly driven in heavy city traffic in hot weather. - Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.